kyee-rs/sc/README.md

 ### CONFIGURATION

-Configuration is done through a YAML (`config.yml`) file in some of this directories:
+Configuration is performed via YAML (`config.yml`) files in the following directories:

 1. /etc/ghost/config/config.yml
 2. ./config/config.yml
 3. ./config.yml

-Alternatively you can specify configuration flags through the environment variables from the list: [Env](#Environment).
-The structure of the configuration file is outlined below:
+Alternately, you can specify configuration flags using [environment variables](#Environment).
+The configuration file's structure is detailed below:

 ```yaml
 host: 0.0.0.0 # or 127.0.0.1 (localhost)